Peripheral Nerve Team

 Clinical Professor, Neurology & Neurological Sciences

 Dr. Jacinda Sampson received her MD and a PhD in biochemistry from University of Alabama at Birmingham, and completed her neurology residency and neurogenetics fellowship at the University of Utah.
 She served at Columbia University Medical Center prior to joining Stanford University Medical Center in 2015.
 Her areas of interest include myotonic dystrophies, Duchenne muscular dystrophy, and neurogenetic disorders such as neurofibromatosis, hereditary spastic paraparesis, spinocerebellar ataxia, among others.
-She is interested in clinical trials for treatment of neurogenetic disorders, and is the clinical application of next-generation genomic sequencing to genetic testing.
+She is interested in clinical trials for treatment of neurogenetic disorders, and in the clinical application of next-generation genomic sequencing to genetic testing.

 Carly Siskind, MS, LCGC

-Senior Genetic Counselor, Associate Clinical Professor – Affiliated
+Senior Genetic Counselor, Clinical Associate Professor – Affiliated

 Before joining the neuromuscular team in 2011, Carly Siskind worked in neurogenetics at Wayne State University in Detroit.
 She sees patients both at Stanford Hospital and Clinics and Lucile Packard Children’s Hospital.
 Ms. Siskind is a Clinical Assistant Professor of Neurology (Affiliated), with her main research focus being Charcot-Marie-Tooth disease.